SAP-samples/teched2024-IN180/exercises/ex1/README.md

 ![](/exercises/ex1/images/ex1_9.png)

-The **Analyze** section gives you useful pre-build analytical charts and dashboards for an API Administrator and Business personnel to gauge the health, engagement and operational insights.
+The **Analyze** section gives you useful pre-built analytical charts and dashboards for an API Administrator and Business personnel to gauge the health, engagement and operational insights of the deployed APIs.

 ![](/exercises/ex1/images/ex1_10.png)